yanndr/Thermometer/README.md

 Run the tests:
 > dotnet test ./TemperatureLibrary.Tests/TemperatureLibrary.Tests.csproj

+# Run the Console example

+Run the api with dotnet:
+>

+> dotnet run -p Converter-api.csproj

 # Run the Converter-api

 Run the api with dotnet:
-> cd Converter-api

-> dotnet run -p Converter-api.csproj
+> dotnet run -p ThermometerConsole/ThermometerConsole.csproj

 Run the api with Docker: